12 Best Waterfalls in Maryland, From Local Favorites to Hidden Gems

 10. Round Falls, Baltimore

-Location: Baltimore, Maryland.
+- Location: Baltimore, Maryland

-Popularity: Hidden gem.
+- Popularity: Hidden gem

-Need To Know: Open year-round.
+- Need to Know: Open year-round

 11. Gunpowder Falls, Middle River

-Location: Gunpowder Falls State Park, Middle River, Maryland.
+- Location: Gunpowder Falls State Park, Middle River, Maryland

 12. Lake Roland, Baltimore

-Location: Lake Roland, Baltimore, Maryland.
+- Location: Lake Roland, Baltimore, Maryland

-Need To Know: Open year-round.
+- Need to Know: It's open year-round.

-in Baltimore.
+You can find another beautiful hidden cascade at Lake Roland in Baltimore.
 Created from a dam and a stream, this fall is a pretty spot to visit.
 While you are at the park, be sure to check out the numerous hiking trails, nature center, and boating opportunities.
-There is also a playground for the kiddos.
+There is also a playground for the kiddos, making it a great family-friendly and accessible spot for people of all ages.
+Even if you're not into waterfalls, there are several stunning sites to see.

 Subscribe to our newsletter